 It’s also important if I can lessen anxiety.
 Knowing you are one of the 90%, prevents angst that things are worse than they are, and brings peace of mind.
 One fact that should help is that if you are coming to Spinal Flow Yoga looking for an active fix for your pain, as opposed to visiting an emergency room, that in itself is a very good sign.
 So while maybe 10% of people in the general population with neck and back pain are not immediately good candidates for Spinal Flow Yoga, the very fact that you are reading this makes it more than 90% probable that you are not in that 10%.
 The following groups are not exhaustive, but are what I think will be most inclusive and understandable.
 If in doubt, of course, see your doctor.
-I’m dividing this into three groups, red flags, bad timing, and boiled frogs.
+I’m dividing this into three groups, red flags, bad timing, and hot frogs.

 Once in a great while spine pain is caused by something sinister; cancer, fracture, infection, etc., that’s a medical emergency.

 It is 1% or less.
 However if it’s you, you want to know it, ASAP.

 Recent onset of severe pain in either the neck or back.
 Likely whiplash or disc herniation, sometimes with pain, numbness, and tingling referring down an arm or leg.

 You know that boiled frog metaphor?
 The one where water temperature slowly rises and the frog doesn’t jump.
 This is where you realize you’re the frog.